 Elective class size will vary depending on the topic.

 Core courses are offered one night per week on weekday evenings, usually from 4 – 6:45pm on Monday, Tuesday or Wednesday.
 Elective courses will vary.

 Congratulations!
 There are many options open to you now, depending on what other skills you have in your background.
 That's the thing about this degree, it's a supplement for your other qualifications.
-Fortunately or unfortunately (there's quite a lively debate on at the moment on this subject) "Health Care Ethics" is not really a career path right now.
+Fortunately or unfortunately (there's quite a lively debate at the moment on this subject) "Health Care Ethics" is not really a career path right now.
 It's a direction, and it's an area of focus.
 But you're not going to see it listed on the "help wanted" pages anywhere.
 This degree provides a smart way to take control over those "other duties as assigned" and developing an expertise in health care ethics allows you to shape your career trajectory in a very meaningful way.

 This degree can be what makes you stand out from other candidates, your career's distinguishing feature and a part of your personal branding.
 But it may not be sufficient to qualify you for the job you hope to have.
 That's why our recommendation is that you research the type of job you hope to hold, and the degrees or experience required to get there.
 We will help you fit this degree into your long term plan with flexible class attendance options, a meeting schedule that is work-friendly and personalized advising.

 There are no Health Care Ethics specific job placement services, but there is a fantastic Career Development Center here at the University of Louisville.
 They can help you develop a resume, write a cover letter and practice interviewing skills.
 We also encourage our students to join our LinkedIn student and alumni group so that we can all help each other shape the future of the field.
-Search for "UofL BETH" once logged into LinkedIn or contact us to receive an invitation.
+Search for "UofL BETH" once logged into LinkedIn or contact the Administrative Assistant to receive an invitation.